evangelistalab/forte/docs/sphinx/methods/dsrg.rst

 The convergence of iterative MRDSRG [e.g., MR-LDSRG(2)] can be greatly improved if it starts from good initial guesses (e.g., from loosely converged amplitudes or those of a near-by geometry).
 The amplitudes can be dumped to the current working directory on disk for later use by turning on the ``DSRG_DUMP_AMPS`` keyword.
-These amplitudes are stored in the following way:

-  - The master file (e.g., ``forte.mrdsrg.t1.master.txt``) stores the block name, the corresponding file name, and the number of elements for each block of the tensor (e.g., T1 amplitudes).
-  - For each block, the actual amplitudes data are stored in a binary file that starts with the number of elements, followed by the actual data.
+These amplitudes are stored in a binary file using Ambit (version later than 06/30/2020).
+For example, T1 amplitudes are stored as ``forte.mrdsrg.spin.t1.bin`` for the spin-integrated code and ``forte.mrdsrg.adapted.t1.bin`` for spin-adapted code (i.e., `correlation_solver` set to `sa-mrdsrg`).

-To read these amplitudes in the current directory, the user needs to invoke the ``DSRG_READ_AMPS`` keyword.
+To read amplitudes in the current directory (must follow the same file name convention), the user needs to invoke the ``DSRG_READ_AMPS`` keyword.

 .. note::
   In general, we should make sure the orbital phases are consistent between reading and writing amplitudes.